charlie-casserly/charlie-casserly/README.md

 # Background

 I'm a lifelong lover of tech and I'm at my best when working with logic based problems.
-I am a recent graduate of Makers Academy where my love for writing clean code has been eternally consolidated.
-I have taken on two mentees from two cohorts behind my own and am enjoying teaching them Ruby, Javascript, and Test Driven Development.
+I am currently working as a Software Developer at Capgemini where I’m becoming more familiar with Java and React.
+Prior to Capgemini I enrolled at Makers Academy, a full-stack software engineering bootcamp.
+I have taken on three mentees since graduating Makers Academy and I am enjoying teaching them Ruby, Javascript, and Test Driven Development, which are primary learning material on the Makers syllabus.

-Prior to Makers I worked as an Electrician, which I also pursued for my love of all things techy.
-Having learned about coding bootcamps, I decided to leap at the opportunity to get a job in an industry I had always dreamed of working in.
+Prior to software engineering I worked as an Electrician where I used customer service and attention to detail to ensure I always delivered a high standard of work to a happy customer.
+These skills continue to serve me in my career as a Software Developer.

 # Education